TyruswooStudio/Tyruswoo_TileControl-MV/README.md

 startTileId is not included, it will be assumed to be the same as tileId.
 So, if tileId is not the same as the tile at the indicated location, the origin tile in question will be modified to tileId, without affecting any other tiles.

+## Relative Coordinates

+When stating `x` and `y` in a plugin command, you can provide exact integer coordinates, or you can use relative coordinates written in the form  `x`, `x+Int`, `x-Int`, `y`, `y+Int`, or `y-Int`, where `x` and `y` represent the current coordinates of the event running the plugin command; and where `Int` is any integer value.
+You can use relative coordinates to more easily specify where tile changes are to be made, without needing to determine the exact coordinate values!

+For example, the following sets tile A3,1 at a location two tiles to the right, and one tile down, from the event running the plugin command:

+`Tile Set x+2 y+1 0 A3,1`

+As another example, the following sets tile A3,1 at a location two tiles to the left, and one tile up, from the event running the plugin command:

+`Tile Set x-2 y-1 0 A3,1`

+Relative coordinates also work with all other plugin commands, including Set Area, Swap Area, and all types of Fill commands, including Fill commands.

 ## Tile ID Finding